2021 was a revaluation year and property assessments were updated to reflect property values as of January 1, 2019.

 What Does this Mean for My Property?

-It means that the assessed value of your property may have change.
-Based on market conditions as of January 1, 2019, the majority of Regina properties experienced a decrease in their assessed property values and the City’s total value of assessed properties also decreased.
+It means that the assessed value of your property may have changed based on market conditions as of January 1, 2023.

-The City of Regina updated its mill rate to reflect the updated property values, this mill rate was used in the calculation to determine property taxes.
+The City of Regina updates its mill rate to reflect the updated property values.
+This mill rate is used in the calculation to determine property taxes.

-A decrease in property value does not mean a decrease in property taxes.
+An increase in property value does not mean an increase in property taxes.
 Individual property taxes may increase or decrease if that property's assessment changes more than the rest of the city on average.

 Revaluation Timeline